 Standard Deviation Formulas in Excel

-In excel we have totally 8 types of Standard Deviation Formulas in Excel.
+In excel, we have a total of 8 types of Standard Deviation Formulas in Excel.

 These 8 formulas are under two groups Sample & Population.